Edward Drinker Cope: Early life

 Edward returned to Westtown in 1855, accompanied by two of his sisters.
 Biology began to interest him more that year, and he studied natural history texts in his spare time.
-While at the school, he frequently visited the Academy of Natural Sciences.
+While at the school, he frequently visited the Academy of Natural Sciences in Philadelphia.
 Edward often obtained bad marks due to quarreling and bad conduct.
 His letters to his father show he chafed at farm work and betrayed flashes of the temper for which he would later become well known.
 After sending Edward back to the farm for summer break in 1854 and 1855, Alfred did not return Edward to school after spring 1856.
 Instead, Alfred attempted to turn his son into a gentleman farmer, which he considered a wholesome profession that would yield enough profit to lead a comfortable life, and improve the undersized Edward's health.
 Until 1863, Cope's letters to his father continually expressed his yearning for a more professional scientific career than that of a farmer, which he called "dreadfully boring".

 While working on farms, Edward continued his education on his own.
 In 1858, he began working part-time at the Academy of Natural Sciences, reclassifying and cataloguing specimens, and published his first series of research results in January 1859.
 Cope began taking French and German classes with a former Westtown teacher.
 Though Alfred resisted his son's pursuit of a science career, he paid for his son's private studies.
 Instead of working the farm his father bought for him, Edward rented out the land and used the income to further his scientific endeavors.

 Alfred finally gave in to Edward's wishes and paid for university classes.
 Cope attended the University of Pennsylvania in the 1861 and/or 1862 academic years, studying comparative anatomy under Joseph Leidy, one of the most influential anatomists and paleontologists at the time.
 Cope asked his father to pay for a tutor in German and French to allow him to read scholarly works in those languages.
 During this period, he had a job recataloging the herpetological collection at the Academy of Natural Sciences, where he became a member at Leidy's urging.
 Cope visited the Smithsonian Institution on occasion, where he became acquainted with Spencer Baird, who was an expert in the fields of ornithology and ichthyology.
 In 1861, he published his first paper on Salamandridae classification; over the next five years he published primarily on reptiles and amphibians.
 Cope's membership in the Academy of Natural Sciences and American Philosophical Society gave him outlets to publish and announce his work; many of his early paleontological works were published by the Philosophical Society.